 Tidewater of Tydol Oil Company was a major petroleum refining and marketing company in the U.S. for more than 80 years.
 Tidewater was best known for its Flying A-branded products and gas stations...

-In the 1950s Oklahoma’s mental health facilities Enid and Pauls Valley State Schools were suffering from severe overcrowding.
-In addition, they both were decades old, built around statehood.
-A...
+In the 1950s, Oklahoma’s mental health facilities, Enid and Pauls Valley State Schools, were suffering from severe overcrowding.
+In addition, they were both decades old, built around statehood...

 Reed is a small unincorporated community located along State Highway 9 in Greer County.
 The post office opened September 16, 1892.
 The town was said to have been named for the first postmaster, John...